 1. Resilience During Network Failures

 Users never see "You are offline" error screens.
-The application continues functioning with cached data, providing graceful degradation rather than complete failure.
+The app keeps working with cached data instead of breaking completely.

 2. Improved Performance

-Serving assets from cache is dramatically faster than network requests:
+Serving assets from cache is much faster than network requests:

 - Cache response: 5-20ms